itsamrit/itsamrit/README.md

 NOTE: Fork copies whole repo with all braches.
       But Commit,Push,Pull request,Sync/fetch is done only done on single brach which u are given to work on.

+NOTE: In vscode desktop :
+1. Install git then connect ur local computer to github ac by typing this in the terminal :
+2. 1.git config --global user.name "amritrai5757"
+3. 2.git config --global user.email "amritrai5757@gmail.com"
+Commiting saves code with timestamp in offline,local desktop file just like in online code saved in codespace by commiting.